-4.2.2.2 Energy Use Estimates for Baseline and Higher Efficiency Evaporatively Cooled Air Conditioners by Equipment Class
+4.2.2.2 Energy Use Estimates for Baseline and Higher Efficiency Evaporatively Cooled Air Conditioners by Equipment Class.

-Energy use consumptions were developed for representative evaporatively cooled equipment sizes corresponding to each equipment class, as was done for water-cooled air conditioners.
-A representative capacity for each equipment class was selected, as shown in Table 4.2.5, based on the approximate average capacity of the units available in the market as identified in DOE's market analysis.
+Energy use consumptions were developed for representative evaporatively cooled equipment sizes corresponding to each product class, as was done for water-cooled air conditioners.
+A representative capacity for each product class was selected, as shown in Table 4.2.5, based on the approximate average capacity of the units available in the market as identified in DOE's market analysis.

-Table 4.2.5 Evaporatively Cooled Air Conditioner Representative Capacities by Equipment Class analyzed to establish the UEC values for the evaporatively cooled equipment classes at an 11 EER level.
+Table 4.2.5 Evaporatively Cooled Air Conditioner Representative Capacities by Product Class analyzed to establish the UEC values for the evaporatively cooled equipment classes at an 11 EER level.

-Equipment Class Representative Cooling Capacity Evaporatively Cooled Air Conditioner, ≥ 240,000 Btu/h, Electric 40 tons Resistance Heating or No Heating 40 tons Evaporatively Cooled Air Conditioner, ≥ 240,000 Btu/h, All Other 40 tons Heating 40 tons
+Product Class Representative Cooling Capacity Evaporatively Cooled Air Conditioner, $\geq$ 240,000 Btu/h, Electric Resistance Heating or No Heating 40 tons Evaporatively Cooled Air Conditioner, $\geq$ 240,000 Btu/h, All Other Heating 40 tons